Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Kalachuchi Beach Resort

 How about a private villa, just steps away from the ocean?
-Kalachuchi Beach Resort offers just that, with 6 x two-level thatched villas that are perfect for a family getaway or a romantic couples stay.
+Kalachuchi Beach Resort offers just that, with two-level thatched villas that are perfect for a family getaway or a romantic couples stay.

-Wifi is fairly limited, but is free of charge when available.
+WiFi is fairly limited, but is free of charge when available.
 There’s a communal area towards the shore with a gorgeous pool, bar, billiards and garden chess, table tennis, and a restaurant that caters to all your needs.

 You can rent scooters for island exploration inland or rent their small boat for ocean trips.
 Snorkel directly out from the shore, simply relax in their elegant two-tiered pool, or just find a daybed and soak up the peaceful atmosphere of this unique resort.